I found this card in the chapel of my school today, and I thought it was the perfect way to start off reflections for Holy Week.

 (p.s.
 I’m really sorry that it’s taken me SO long to respond, but if the final has already gone, then I hope all went well!)

-Anonymous asked: Hello there!
+Anonymous said: Hello there!
 May I request the opening of a submission page?
 I have a question which is quite detailed, and it doesn't fit in this small ask box.
 Thank you for your time!

 Hello!
 The submission page is now opened, and we look forward to reading your question!